eb0687/nvim/README.md

-Personal configs for NEOVIM mostly in LUA.
+# Personal configs for NEOVIM written mostly in LUA